-Concerning the security, monitoring and protection of your learning content, LMS vendors with cloud-based systems are largely responsible for the security of your system in order to protect against outside breaches and cyber threats.
+Concerning the security, monitoring and protection of your learning content, LMS vendors with cloud-based systems are largely responsible for protecting your system against outside breaches and cyber threats.
 They have various built-in safety features, including secure data transmission and network protection, endpoint threat and protection, single sign-on (SSO) capabilities, and expert vulnerability management.